bono-94/Project-1-Code-Institute-HTML-CSS/README.md

 ## Features

 In the first demonstrative version, minimum features have been disclosed in order to create a rich experience for users over longer periods of time.
 Also,  for initial attention from investors, a large amount of information has been summarized to cover main topics and categories before planned full disclosure.
 We will continue to improve consistently while strategically releasing new content and features according to our planned agenda.
+This site is made fully responsive across variety of devices with lowest guaranteed width of 280px for new age foldeable screens.
+Next size is normal phones, tablet portrait, landscape, laptop, PC and larger.

 ### Existing Features